openvinotoolkit/openvino/src/tests/README.md

     files.

     > **Example**: There is the `ie_reshaper.cpp` file within the `src/shape_infer` subfolder of the tested module.
-In this case, a new `shape_infer` subfolder should be created within the the root of the Unit Test folder for this module.
+In this case, a new `shape_infer` subfolder should be created within the root of the Unit Test folder for this module.
 And a new `ie_reshaper_test.cpp` file should be created within this newly created subfolder.
 This test file should cover all the classes and methods from the original file.